quinncomendant/ChipiChat.lbaction/README.md

 ![Response](docs/3-response.png)

-That’s a bit hard to read, but if you press the right-arrow key, you can view it as a list:
+That’s a bit hard to read because not all the response text is visible, but if you press the right-arrow key, you can view it as a list:

 ![Response As List](docs/4-response-as-list.png)

-Or, you can view it in Quick Look (press the left-arrow key to go back, then press `⌘ Y`):
+Or, you can view it in Quick Look (press the left-arrow key to go back, then press `⌘ Y` or `⌃ ↵`):

 ![Response As Quick Look](docs/5-response-as-quicklook.png)